JoeUzo/Setup-Jenkins-with-Terraform/README.md

 # Jenkins on AWS with Terraform

 This Terraform configuration creates a Jenkins server on AWS EC2 with optional node/agent instances.
-The setup includes a custom VPC, security groups, and optional IAM roles.
+The setup includes a custom VPC, security groups, and IAM roles for managing EKS clusters and Terraform state.

 ## Features

 - **Jenkins Master Server**: Automatically installs and configures Jenkins on an Ubuntu EC2 instance
 - **Optional Jenkins Nodes**: Create multiple Jenkins agent nodes to distribute build jobs
 - **Custom VPC Setup**: Creates a VPC with public and private subnets
+- **EKS IAM Role**: Dedicated IAM role for Jenkins nodes to manage EKS clusters
+- **S3 and DynamoDB Access**: IAM permissions for using Terraform state backends
-- **IAM Role Integration**: Use existing IAM roles for your instances
+- **IAM Role Integration**: Use existing IAM roles or create new ones
 - **Multiple OS Options**: Choose between Ubuntu or Amazon Linux 2 for the nodes
 - **EKS Management Tools**: Nodes come pre-installed with Terraform, AWS CLI, kubectl, Helm, and other tools for managing EKS clusters
+- **Email Notifications**: Security group configured for SMTP(25) and SMTPS(465) for email alerts

 ## Prerequisites